 There has probably been a time in your life when you talked to a counselor to help make some tough life decisions.
-Every high school has a guidance counselor on hand and that's probably the one time in your life you talked to them, either about picking out a college or what type of career such as sports therapist or a full service snow removal business you'd eventually like to have.
+Every high school has a guidance counselor on hand and that's probably the one time in your life you talked to them, either about picking out a college or what type of career such as sports therapist or a dentist business you'd eventually like to have.

 That's what guidance counselors are there for.
 However, talking to a counselor isn't only done during high school.
 Not everyone goes on to fulfill their dreams of becoming a doctor or owning business franchise.
 Some people struggle to come up with a career and end up believing that the career journey they're on is meaningless.
 That doesn't have to be the case though.